 I am not aware of anyone watching for that cause of inaccuracies in murder statistics and making the appropriate corrections, although when it comes to accounting for money, we know that auditing procedures generally take into account every single cent.
-It can therefore be safely said that accuracy in reporting of murder statistics is considered to be less important than the accuracy required in tracking expenditures of a single cent.
+It can therefore be safely said that accuracy in reporting of murder statistics is considered to be less important than the accuracy required in tracking the expenditure of a single cent.

 Still, the causes of statistical errors in the reporting of murder statistic I discussed so far only scratch the surface of the problem.
 For instance, we must also look at the problem of murders that do not come to trial and of murders that the police do not report.
 You may argue that it is quite inconceivable that murders are not reported because things are quite simple in that respect, namely that any death that is not from natural or accidental causes is necessarily caused by murder.
 However, police bias and bias by coroners come into the picture, and no one can tell accurately whether some or how many natural or accidental deaths were not murders.

 With respect to women murdering their husbands or boyfriends, two important things come into the picture.
 One is that poison is the favorite murder weapon used by women and that the use of poison to murder a spouse routinely goes unsuspected.